Skip to content

 “Their homicides are believed to be connected to gang and drug activities, with alleged criminal activities not limited to Naramata but other areas of BC including Northern BC and the Lower Mainland,” said Supt.
 Sanjaya Wijayakoon of the BC RCMP Major Crime Section in response to the death of the brothers.

-A conviction for first degree murder carries a life sentence.
+A conviction of second degree murder carries a life sentence.

 Following the jury's decision on Sept.
 30, the matter has been stood down for further deliberations regarding recommendations for parole ineligibility.